Tutor78/employee-tracker/README.md

 This app is currently quite basic but I plan on adding a handful of features in the future which include:

-    * The ability to create, name, and connect to different databases
-    * The ability to update and add tables to the database
     * Incorporating an embedded database to help make the application stand alone
+    * Allowing the user to customize the database as they need
+    * Fix various bugs that will be added to the issues for this repository
     * Any other features to be added will be included here